deejaygraham/deejaygraham.github.io/_posts/2014-03-04-my-coding-dojo-checklist.markdown

 layout: post
 title: My Coding Dojo Checklist
 published: true
-tags: [ tdd, kata, deliberate-practice, cyber-dojo ]
+tags: [ TDD, kata, deliberate-practice, cyber-dojo ]
 ---
 I have been running a series of TDD-focussed coding dojos for a while now, mainly using the brilliant [cyber-dojo](http://www.cyber-dojo.com/) platform